 - Try to put things in a clear and reasonable way.
 For example, “I hate mess around the house.
 You know that because we’d row about it when you were 16”

-- If things start to slide, go out to a neutral place and have the conversation there
+- If things do start to slide, go out to a neutral place and have the conversation there.

 “How much should I charge them for rent and food?
 I want to show that I’m being fair but that they’re also here to save for their future.”